-What should I take before I transfer into ECE?
+What should I take before I transfer?

-Advice for students planning to transfer from another college/university to the MTU Electrical Engineering (EE) or Computer Engineering (CpE) program:
+Advice for students planning to transfer from another college to Michigan Tech's Electrical Engineering (EE) or Robotics Engineering (RE) or Computer Engineering (CpE) degree program:

-Recommended courses to take before you get here:
+Suggested courses to take before you get here:

-You can also take anything equivalent to the following:
+You can also take anything equivalent to the following, before you get here:

-What courses should I avoid taking before I transfer into ECE?
+What courses should I avoid?

 Read the Core and HASS requirements before choosing general education courses.
 At least six credits of HASS must be level 3000 or higher.
 Do not take too many lower level courses - try to take one from each list.